ur-whitelab/BO-LIFT/README.md

 - AskTellGPR;
 - AskTellNearestNeighbor.

-Refer to the [notebooks](https://github.com/ur-whitelab/BO-ICL/tree/main/paper) available in the paper directory to see examples of how to use boicl and the [paper](https://arxiv.org/abs/2304.05341) for a detailed description of the classes.
+Refer to the [notebooks](https://github.com/ur-whitelab/BO-LIFT/tree/main/paper) available in the paper directory to see examples of how to use bolift and the [paper](https://arxiv.org/abs/2304.05341) for a detailed description of the classes.

 ### Inverse design

-Aiming to propose new data, `boicl` implements another approach to generate data.
+Aiming to propose new data, `bolift` implements another approach to generate data.
 After following a similar procedure to `tell` datapoints to the model, the `inv_predict` can be used to do an inverse prediction.
 For carrying an inverse design out, we query the label we want and the model should generate a data that corresponds to that label: